DataTalksClub/data-engineering-zoomcamp/02-workflow-orchestration/README.md

 ### --- EllaNotes ---

-If you never of the terms `oltp` versus `olap`, I suggest you go research that before completing this lesson.
+If you never heard of the terms `oltp` versus `olap`, I suggest you go research that before completing this lesson.
 What does it mean for a database to be *relational* or *unstructured*?

 Other terms mentioned are `data lake` and `data warehouse`.